OliGoGoGo/HappyDBFindings/README.md

 2: Exploratory Data Analysis (EDA):

-Generate summary statistics: the distribution of happiness levels, and common keywords or phrases.
+ 2.1: Generate summary statistics: the distribution of happiness levels, and common keywords or phrases.

+ 2.2: Word Clouds and Keywords:

+    Generate word clouds to highlight the most frequently mentioned words or phrases associated with happiness.
+    Identify interesting keywords and phrases that appear in the happy moments.

 3: Sentiment Analysis:

 Apply sentiment analysis to classify the happiness levels of the moments (extremely happy, very happy, moderately happy, slightly happy, neutral happy).
 Visualize the distribution of happiness levels in the dataset.

-4: Topic Modeling:
+4: Topic Modeling:(word2Vec)

 Use topic modeling techniques (e.g., LDA or NMF) to identify common themes or topics within the happy moments.
 Visualize the topics and their prevalence in the dataset.